 While you are out and about in Cornwall, you will find some great food and drinks that are sourced locally.
 From local Pasties to a traditional Cornish Cream Tea, all washed down with a locally produced range of drinks.
 You foodies can always take some home when you leave.

-This one is not for me, but here goes.
+Stargazy pie is unique.
 Stargazy Pie is, a buttery pastry filled with white sauce, eggs, potato and pilchards.
-The unusual thing is that the heads of the pilchards are sticking out from beneath the pastry.
+The unusual thing is that the heads and tails of the pilchards poke out from beneath the pie crust. .

 Cornish Pasty

 True Cornish Pasties are only available in Cornwall, as you might expect.
-Originally made for the Cornish miners to take down the local mine by the wife for the husbands and even sons.
+Originally made for the Cornish miners’ wives for their husbands and sons to take down the mine.
 A pastry made into a D shape is traditionally stuffed with potato, swede, onion and cheap meat.
-Miners would eat the pasty and throwaway the crust where they held it, as this would have dirt and other contaminates in it.
+Miners would eat the pasty and throwaway the crust where they held it, as this would have dirt on it.

 Cornish Cream Tea